saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 test connectivity.

 If successful, that master should be turned off.
-A firewall-rule denying the minions packets can also be used.
+A firewall-rule denying the minions packets will also do the trick.

-Depending on the configured master_alive_interval, the minion will notice the loss of the connection and log it to its logfile.
+Depending on the configured conf_minion:`master_alive_interval`, the minion will notice the loss of the connection and log it to its logfile.

 .. code-block:: bash